SeanJA/drupal-smush.it/README.md

 Notes
 ==

-* If the file is a gif, it could come back as a png
+* If the file is a gif, it could come back as a png (browsers generally don't care what kind of image it is)
   * If it does, the file will still be `/path/to/file.gif` but the mimetype in the file system will be changed to `image/png`
     * This means that files you have linked to on your site will not break